INTERVIEW

 Interview by Melanie Meggs

-Through her images, Greek photographer Nicole Tsatsou explores an inner search around her self-image, trying to set questions about the relationship between photography and reality.
-Not only around the interpretation of the image, but also the human need to immortalise the visible.
-Nicole is concerned with issues of identity and roles, thus exploring the relationship between the photographer and the subject, and consequently of the artist and their model, studying how they influence each other.
+Greek photographer Nicole Tsatsou harnesses the power of the lens to explore an inner search around her self-image, trying to set questions about the relationship between photography and reality.
+Not only around the interpretation of the image, but also the human need to capture and preserve the visible.

 IN CONVERSATION WITH NICOLE TSATSOU

-TPL: Nicole please tell us about yourself and your background.
+THE PICTORIAL LIST: Nicole please tell us about yourself and your background.
 What started your interest in photography for it to become an important part of your life?

-NT: I was born and raised in Athens, Greece in 1994.
+NICOLE TSATSOU: I was born and raised in Athens, Greece in 1994.
 As a kid I was intrigued by the process of taking pictures and capturing whatever grabbed my attention, even though I had really no idea what I was doing or how I should do it.
 I remember my parents buying me several single-use cameras, and at the age of 10 my aunt gave me my first polaroid (which I still use).
 It wasn’t until I was 17 that I took it more seriously and decided that photography was what I wanted to do for life.
 I got my bachelor’s degree in Photography and Audiovisual Arts, and I am currently enrolled in Athens School of Fine Arts’ Master studies in Digital Arts.

-TPL: Where do you find inspiration?
+TPL: Where do you find inspiration to photograph?

 NT: I have always believed that it’s quite hard for you to find inspiration, and instead it’s the inspiration that finds you!
 For me, quite often this happens when I go to bed or the moment I wake up.
 Or while I cook!
 In other words, in my experience inspiration hits you when you least expect it, and not when you desperately try to come up with ideas.
 However, the important thing here is to have influences and always try to expand your interests, because they have a huge impact on your work.